 Reducing Access

 Reducing Vape Shops

-ACOSH supports the federal government’s strong stand and encourages the state governments to begin the process of enforcing the end of vapes in retail settings.
+ACOSH supports the federal government’s strong stance and encourages the state governments to come down hard on retailers who deliberately flout the rules.

+Reducing Access